 Don’t forget to replace:

-Then open a terminal window.
-At the command prompt, navigate to the directory where you saved signin.xml.
+Then open a a command prompt window (for Windows OS) or a terminal (for Mac OS).
+At the command prompt/terminal, navigate to the directory where you saved signin.xml.
 Replace “MY_SERVER” with the name of your server in the following command, and then run it as follows:

 cd /…/<dir-containing-sign-in-xml> curl "https://MY-SERVER/api/3.4/auth/signin" -X POST -d "@signin.xml"